Ja98/cesar-p-core/paper/paper.md

   costs and emissions, embodied emissions and investment costs of retrofitting solutions and solar irradiance on external surfaces.
-- The capability of automated extraction of building geometries from commonly used geometric file types (such as shapefiles) simplifies the generation of required input files.
+- The capability of automated extraction of building geometries from commonly used geometric file types (such as shapefiles) simplifying the generation of required input files.
 - The archetypes used to parameterize the building models are stored as RDF triples (in TTL files).
 The triples contain ABox statements related to the construction properties defined by each archetype.
 The statements conform to classes and properties stored in the urban energy simulation ontology (@ALLAN_ET_AL_2021).
 By default, a construction archetype will be assigned to a building instance using the building age.
 The construction archetype contains all of the material layers in the floor, roof and external walls of the building.
-CESAR-P loads the archetype data directly from the provided TTL files, but it can be configured to access a graph database instance where the data has been loaded.
+CESAR-P loads the archetype data directly from the provided TTL files, but it can be configured to access a graph database instance to query archetype data.
 The reason to store the source data using RDF is due to the growing number of UBEM studies.
 It has been found that it is challenging to track assumptions used in published studies.
 The use of semantic web technologies such as RDF enables the user to query the results and underlying data used to build the simulation inputs.
 The use of ontologies will enable the linking of concepts and data models used in other studies using TBox inferences.
 - Evaluation of retrofitting options and strategies
 - Simulate and compare energy demand for scenarios with different building parametrization, for example to evaluate passive cooling potential (@SILVA_ET_AL_2022)